Debunking Diabetes Diet Myths

 3) “Fruit is too high in sugar”

 Actually, the sugar found in fruit is a natural sugar called fructose.
 This is different from the type of processed sugar added to beverages and foods, which is predominately sucrose.
-Due to the fact that fruit contains both fructose and fiber (which remember, is hard for the body to break down and slows digestions), fructose is broken down and absorbed into the blood stream at a slower rate than sucrose.
+Due to the fact that fruit contains both fructose and fiber (which remember, is hard for the body to break down and slows digestions), fructose is broken down and absorbed into the bloodstream at a slower rate than sucrose.
 Additionally, research shows that diets higher in fruit are associated with a lower risk of developing type 2 diabetes.
-Fruits rich in fiber that are good choices, include apples, strawberries, oranges, and pears.
+Fruits rich in fiber that are good choices include apples, strawberries, oranges, and pears.

 4) “How much should I eat?”

 Just remember: size does matter!
 Most people underestimate the portions they serve themselves.
 One easy way to keep your portions in check is to use the Plate Method for meal planning.
 Envision a 9-inch dinner plate: fill one-half of your plate with non-starchy vegetables (think broccoli, leafy greens, cauliflower, and asparagus).
-The other half of your plate divide in half again and fill one side with approximately 3 ounces of lean protein, such as chicken, fish, turkey, or tofu (not sure what 3 ounces looks like?
+The other half of your plate divide in half again and fill one side with approximately 3 ounces of lean protein, such as chicken, fish, turkey, or tofu (not sure what 3 ounces look like?
 Picture a portion about the size of a deck or cards or the palm of your hand).
 On the opposite side of your plate, fill with a healthy, high fiber carbohydrate choice (think brown rice, whole grain pasta, quinoa, or beans).
 Aim for one-half to one cup of carbohydrate per meal, less if you are including a fruit or 8 oz glass of milk.

 If you are still feeling overwhelmed, seek help from reputable sources.
 Ask your health care provider for a referral to a local registered dietitian who can help you develop a meal plan that is right for you (remember, with diabetes there is no “one size fits all”!).
-If you are tech savvy, good sources for accurate nutrition information include the American Diabetes Association’s Food and Fitness webpage or the Academy of Nutrition and Dietetics website.
+If you are tech-savvy, good sources for accurate nutrition information include the American Diabetes Association’s Food and Fitness webpage or the Academy of Nutrition and Dietetics website.

 Dennett, Carrie.
 “Busting the Top 10 Carb Myths.”
 Today’s Dietitian: The Magazine for Nutrition Professionals.
 April 2016 Issue, Volume 18 No 4 P 30. https://www.todaysdietitian.com/newarchives/0416p30.shtml